 L’Aura de Cambon Vineyards, Terroir, Grapes, Winemaking

 The Left Bank vineyard of L’Aura de Cambon is planted to 50% Cabernet Sauvignon and 50% Merlot.
-Located in the Cantenac sector, the vineyard is only .5 hectares.
+Located in the middle of the Cantenac sector, the vineyard is only .5 hectares, making it the smallest vineyard in the Margaux appellation.
 The terroir is mostly gravel with clay soil.
 The vineyard is planted to a vine density of 8,000 vines per hectare.

 To produce the wine of L’Aura de Cambon, truly requires a lot of effort.
 The grapes are whole berry fermented.
 Vinification takes place in two temperature-controlled 32 hectoliter vats, after a pre-ferment maceration and mandatory cold soak which requires 3 to 4 weeks.
 Malolactic fermentation takes place in 100% new, French oak barrels.